gianmarcov/VescUart/README.md

+# IMPORTANT NOTE
+### Do no use this code, this repo is forked for me as an example

+### this repo is very messy and does not full implement the vesc interface!
+### I invite you to use my new implementation https://github.com/gianmarcov/arduino_vesc it cover all the functionallity of the vesc.

+### It's also well documented https://gianmarcov.github.io/arduino_vesc

 # VescUart

 Arduino library for interfacing with a VESC over UART.
 This library is based upon the library written by RollingGecko (https://github.com/RollingGecko/VescUartControl).
 The library is updated for the newest VESC firmware (FW3.40) and cleaned up a bit.
 The library is not backwards compatible, so you have to upload the newest firmware to your VESC.